CyanSalt/eslint-plugin-galaxy/README.md

 - [`vue-attribute-spacing`](./docs/vue/vue-attribute-spacing.md) - Enforce unified spacing around binding attributes 🔧

+- [`vue-reactivity-transform-uses-vars`](./docs/vue/vue-reactivity-transform-uses-vars.md) - Prevent variables used in reactivity transform to be marked as unused ✅

 *✅ means that the rule is contained in `plugin:galaxy/recommended` or `plugin:galaxy/recommended-vue`*.

 *🔧 means that the rule could be fixed automatically*.